kthblmfld/sam-app/README.md

 #### Required for publishing new versions:

-* A bucket policy granting the service reads of uploaded arifacts:
+* A bucket policy granting the service reads of uploaded artifacts:

     `{
         "Version": "2012-10-17",